 2. Make Your Google Ads Move

 Did you know that you can display animated GIFs within Google ads?
 According to Google’s official guidelines, animated GIFs can be used in ads as long as they are 150KB or smaller, less than 30 seconds in length, and have a maximum display rate of 5FPS (frames per second).
-Here’s an animated GIF that my company used to illustrate the importance of good product photography in a Google ad to give you a sense of what’s possible.

 3. Conquer Tumblr